-Some Places To Eat For A 7 Day Costa Rica Trip:
+Places To Eat For 7 Days In Costa Rica:

 **Tip – The food was the best in

 Budget – La Hormiga Soda.
 La Hormiga had tasty food for only a few dollars!
 This is a great place to eat and save money.
 This is where many of the locals eat.
-Try the iced tea here.
+Try the iced tea here because it was delicious!

 Mid Priced: Ancho’io Pizzeria.
 Great Pizza!
 The food here did taste really fresh.
 The staff was friendly and attentive.